 Figure 11.
-Percentage of persons under age 65 enrolled in a high-deductible health plan without a health savings account or in a consumer-directed health plan, among those with private health insurance coverage: United States, 2010-September 2017
+Percentage of persons under age 65 enrolled in a high-deductible health plan without a health savings account or in a consumer-directed health plan, among those with private health insurance coverage: United States, 2010-2017

 NOTES: CDHP is consumer-directed health plan, which is a high-deductible health plan (HDHP) with a health savings account (HSA).
 HDHP no HSA is a high-deductible health plan without an HSA.
 The individual components of HDHPs may not add up to the total due to rounding.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.
-SOURCE: NCHS, National Health Interview Survey.
-2010-2017, Family Core component.
+SOURCE: NCHS, National Health Interview Survey, 2010-2017, Family Core component.

-enrolled in a CDHP increased from 15.5% in 2016 to 17.9% in the first 9 months of 2017.
+increased, from 23.9% in 2016 to 25.5% in 2017.